ruthiesun/pomodoro/README.md

 A desktop pomodoro timer.

-A single pomodoro consists of the following:
+A standard pomodoro consists of the following:

 1. 25 minutes of work
 2. 5 minute break
-3. Repeat 1 and 2 four times
+3. Repeat steps 1 and 2 four times
-4. 25 minute break
+4. 15 minute break

 ## User Stories

 **As a user, I want to...**
-- Name the task for the timer
+- Customize the durations and frequencies of work/break periods
+- Have the option of running pomodoros back-to-back, infinitely
 - Start the timer
-- Be notified once a work period or break ends
+- Have the timer run in background and be notified once the work/break period ends
-- Dismiss the notification
+- Dismiss notifications

-**Future tasks:**
-- Queue tasks so that the next pomodoro runs after the current one ends
-- Adjust number of repetitions in step 3 of a pomodoro
-- Runs in background and notifies user once the timer is done